neogeographica/quakesounds/README.md

 * m4r : Along with noise reduction and gain normalization, this converts the sound file to M4A format, and gives it the iOS-expected m4r file extension.

+It's possible to do other types of conversions though; more about that soon.

-`targets_path` specifies the file containing a list of selected sounds, as described above; it can be any file path in the format appropriate for your OS.
-(For the format of this file's contents, see the example "quakesounds.targets" file, and the comments about `targets_path` in the default "quakesounds.cfg".)
+`targets_path` is the path of the file containing a list of selected sounds, as described above.
+For the format of this file's contents, see the example "quakesounds.targets" file, and the comments about `targets_path` in the default "quakesounds.cfg".

 `pak_paths` is a comma-separated list of file paths of pak files to read.